kimchouard/salesFetch-Repos/README.md

 Repos - salesFetch
 ================

-This is the list of all the repositories used for building salesFetch in the Dreamforce2013 hackathon.
+Here is the list of all the repositories used for building salesFetch in the Dreamforce2013 hackathon.

 salesFetch server
 ----------------